thornview/elixir_lessons/session_1.md

 # Playing with Elixir
+## Variables
+* Outside of a module, variables should start with a lower case letter
+* In Elixir, snake case variable names are preferred (this_is_snake_case)

 ## Some Syntax
 The tables below introduce data types and operators for Elixir.
 Use IEX and these tables to do the exercises below.